kevinreynolds/docker-laravel/readme.md

 3. Run `docker-compose up -d`.

-Note, that `./app` folder is added to `.gitignore` by default which you may want to change if you choose to store docker config and application in the same repo.
+Note, that `./app` folder is added to `.gitignore` which you may want to change if by any chance you choose to store docker setup and your source code in the same repo.

-It's generally recommended to contain source code in a sub directory so that you can easily add other members in the stack (i.e. single-page application or socket.io companion app) later.
+It's generally recommended to contain source code in a sub directory so that you can easily add other members in the stack (i.e. single-page application or socket.io companion) later.

-## Docker Cloud

-Below are some of the steps you'll need to perform to prepare your build for deployment on Docker Cloud:

-1. Make each service top level member in your stack file, remove other properties such as `version`, `volumes`, `networks` and the like.
-2. Remove `logging` section from service's definition.
-3. Build all of your images beforehand.
-Deploy your source code as image instead of using data only container with mounted directory.
-See [Automated builds](https://docs.docker.com/docker-cloud/builds/automated-build/) secton in the Docker docs.
-4. Replace all named volumes with data only containers.
-5. Set `deployment_strategy: every_node` on proxy service if you want to scale beyond one host.
-6. Use Cloudflare for SSL certificates.
-There is also a option to use automated [Letsencrypt companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) for your nginx proxy, but the repo has been dead for a few months and it kinda overcomplicates things unnecessarily when you consider development environment.

-## Other concerns

-Consider disabling Transparent Huge Pages in your Host machine kernel to avoid latency and memory usage issues with Redis.

 ## Xdebug